 There seems to be much confusion and misinformation about how credit bureaus make money.
-I spent over a decade as a Sales Director with one of the big three credit bureaus, and was tasked with growing revenues.
+I spent over a decade as a Sales Director with one of the big three consumer reporting agencies, and was tasked with growing revenues.
 So you can feel confident about my authority to answer the question: “how do credit bureaus make money?”

 - Credit bureau myths